roman-milk/roman-milk.github.io/cvsn.md

+===

- ****** CvsN 27: The New Rules ****** byTx_Tall_Tales© "Of course I love you.
+"Of course I love you.
 I've never felt anything close to what I feel for you.
 And to know that I hurt you, seeing you hesitate to be with me, knowing I'd lost a part of you through my insanity, it's destroying me.
 How can I do what I do to you?
 To you!"
 I leaned my head back and screamed "FUCK!"

  Her hand struck my cheek hard enough to make me see stars.
 A second blow followed quickly and I welcomed it.
 I turned my cheek and waited eagerly for another.